Go to content

 7. A company’s listing status is akin to a non-transferable stock exchange membership which is nonetheless an asset of the member.

-For further information in relation to Bermuda, BVI and Cayman Islands law, please contact CHAI RIDGERS, NICK HOFFMAN, JAYSON WOOD, or PHIL KITE.
+For further information in relation to Bermuda, BVI and Cayman Islands law, please contact CHAI RIDGERS, NICK HOFFMAN, or JAYSON WOOD.